 Join us on Saturday Oct 19th, 2024 in Columbus, OH at Hamilton Hall (1645 Neil Ave, Columbus, OH 43210) for our Regional Conference as we discuss the role of doctors as advocates and storytellers in medicine and how we are able to create change within our communities.
 We hope to see you there!

-Registration is now live!
+Registration is now CLOSED!

 What stories are we choosing to tell?
 Whose stories are we not telling?
 And why are we telling them?